data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

 ## Load Packages

-We will load the tidyverse and a few other packages specific to multi-level models.
+We will load the tidyverse and a few other packages specific to using multi-level models, particularly, {lme4} [@R-lme4] and {performance}.

 ```r